Sailing in Spain: Sightseeing on the Move

 It’s very common to associate sailing with navigation expertise and a certain proficiency that one must have in order to sail on holiday, but this is simply not true!
 Travelling and exploring by boat could not be easier with companies such as Nautal who help you to find the ideal boat rental and also offer sailing with a skipper or even an entire crew.

 Alternatively, if you want to improve your sailing techniques, you can still sail with a skipper and learn the ropes a little more.
-Of course, if you do happen to be an experienced sailor, there’s no need for you to sail with a skipper (unless you’re feeling lazy!).
+But if you do happen to be an experienced sailor, there’s no need for you to sail with a skipper (unless you’re feeling lazy!).

 Sailing the Balearic Islands